20 Reasons Why You Visit and Love India Travel

 Kurta-pajama or salwar-kameez is a traditional and simple two-piece tunic with pants worn by many Indian men and women.

-Related Shimla Kullu Manali tour guide from Kolkata
+Related Shimla, Kullu, Manali tour guide from Kolkata

 4. Study yoga in India for free

-It is believed that around the 6th or 7th century BC, “yoga san” studying in India.
+It is believed that around the 6th or 7th century BC, “yoga san” was studied in India.
 A yoga class did not become popular in the West until the 1980s, after a boom in the yoga industry.
 It has inspired many people to travel to India and is practising where it all started.

 yoga india meditation